furlongm/patchman/INSTALL.md

 ## Patchman Settings

-Modify `/etc/patchman/local_settings.py` to suit your site.
+Modify `/etc/patchman/local_settings.py` to configure patchman.

 If installing from source or using virtualenv, the following settings should be configured: